Dallas Cowboys vs. Arizona Cardinals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Dallas has combined with its opponents to score more than 51.5 points in seven of 15 games this season.
+- Dallas has combined with its opponents to put up more than 51.5 points in seven of 15 games this season.

-- Arizona has combined with its opponents to score more than 51.5 points in four of 15 games this season.
+- Arizona's games have gone over 51.5 points in four of 15 chances this season.

-- The combined points per game average of the two teams, 56.8, is 5.3 points greater than Sunday's over/under.
+- The two teams combine to average 56.8 points per game, 5.3 more than the total in this contest.

 - These two squads combine to surrender 40.9 points per game, 10.6 fewer than this contest's over/under.

-- The average total in Cowboys games this season is 50.5, 1.0 point fewer than Sunday's over/under of 51.5.
+- The Cowboys and their opponents score an average of 50.5 points per game, 1.0 fewer than Sunday's total.

-- The 48.4 PPG average total in Cardinals games this season is 3.1 points fewer than this game's over/under.
+- The 51.5 over/under in this game is 3.1 points higher than the 48.4 average total in Cardinals games this season.

 Cowboys stats and trends

-- In Dallas' 15 games this year, it has 12 wins against the spread.
+- Dallas has played 15 games, with 12 wins against the spread.

 - The Cowboys are 6-2 ATS when favored by 5.5 points or more this season.

-- Dallas is 10-1 against the spread and 9-2 overall this season when the team scores more than 20.4 points.
+- Dallas is 10-1 against the spread and 9-2 overall in games when it scores more than 20.4 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Cardinals.